realtux/gitdummy/README.md

 ##### Which name should be used in the dummy commits (dummy_name)
 Here you must provide the name the dummy commits will be made as.
 This really has no bearing, but, it should be your name.

+##### Whether or not to expose the commit messages (hide_commits)
+You may not want to show the commit messages in your dummy repo.
+If this is the case, set this to true and a simple "private commit message" commit message will be put instead.

+##### Whether or not to run a `git push origin master` at the end (auto_push)
+If this is set to true, you'll be prompted for your repo credentials for the push.

+##### Which remote repo should the dummy repo be pushed to (remote)
+Here you must provide the GitHub URL that your dummy repo resides at.

 #### Step 2: Run the script as many times as you'd like
 ```